Robert Mueller, Former FBI Director and Special Counsel, Dies at 81

 Key Facts

-- Mueller died at age 81, according to multiple sources.
+- He died at the age of 81, according to multiple news outlets.

 - Mueller became a political adversary of Donald Trump after expanding the investigation to include the president.